george-mcintyre/pvashark/README.md

 Builds on work by mdagidaver in https://github.com/mdavidsaver/cashark

-This repo extends support to all PVAccess, PVData, and NT Data.
+This repo extends support to all PVData, and Normative Data Types.

 # EPICS PVAccess — Wire Protocol Specification